How do animals know where to go?

 And thinking about all these birds going island hopping or targeting locusts from hundreds of miles away, I couldn't help but wonder just how?

+How do they know where they're going?
+So I called up David Berry.
 My most recent book is Supernavigators, and it's all about the science of animal navigation.

-And even though he wrote an entire book about animal navigation, David says there's still so much scientists don't know about how how animals get around.
+And even though he wrote an entire book about animal navigation, David says there's still so much scientists don't know about how animals get around.

 I mean, one of the things in my book that I tried to do was to constantly insert lots of small examples of things that remain mysterious for precisely this reason.

-So, David, just to narrow down this kind of enormous topic here, I wonder if we can focus on one animal in particular, like what we know and what we don't know about how it gets around.
+So David, just to narrow down this kind of enormous topic here, I wonder if we can focus on one animal in particular, like what we know and what we don't know about how it gets around.

 Okay, so the homing pigeon is

+very, very well studied.
 People have been looking at homing pigeons for 100 years or more, trying to work out how they do their thing.

 The most puzzling thing about homing pigeons

-is that you can take a homing pigeon maybe 300 kilometers away from its home loft to a place it has never ever been near before.
+is that you can take a homing pigeon maybe 300 kilometers away from its home loft to a place it has never, ever been near before.

-And you can take it under anesthesia.
+And you can take it under anesthesia. so it has absolutely no consciousness of where it's been taken.

-Now when you pause to think about that, what could the pigeon possibly be using to determine what the relationship is between that new location and its home loft?
+Now, when you pause to think about that, what could the pigeon possibly be using to determine what the relationship is between that new location and its home loft?

-Well there is some argument about this, but over the last 40 years or so, there's been increasing support for what I think is a truly bizarre hypothesis, which is that they do it by their sense of smell.
+Well, there is some argument about this, but over the last 40 years or so, there's been increasing support for what I think is a truly bizarre hypothesis, which is that they do it by their sense of smell.

 Is the idea that they can somehow smell their home from 300 kilometers away?
+No, no, that isn't the idea.
+The idea is more peculiar than that.

-The idea is that when they're in their home loft as young pigeons, they are constantly sampling the smells brought to them on the wind from all different points of the compass, and that they learn to associate particular bouquets of scents with each wind direction.
+The idea is that when they're in their home loft as young pigeons, they are constantly sampling the smells brought to them on the wind.

 Yeah, no, exactly.